thabbott/GameOfLife/README.md

 ![Example creation of two configurations and a match between them!](movies/example_small.gif)

 ### Placing pre-defined patterns
 In ```draw_input_matplotlib.py```, we have added the ability to load pre-existing Game of Life patterns in the conventional [Run Length Encoded (RLE) format](https://www.conwaylife.com/wiki/Run_Length_Encoded).
-We have place some common example patterns in ``patterns/``.
+We have placed some common example patterns in ``patterns/``.
 To load in a pattern, simply run ``python draw_input_matplotlib.py`` and instead of clicking to toggle a single cell, press the `A` key (for "**A**dd pattern").
 Type the name of the desired pattern (e.g. *glider*) in the terminal prompt and hit enter.
-When you return to the figure, clicking on a cell the pattern there.
+When you return to the figure, you will see the outline of the pattern under your cursor and can place it on the grid by clicking.
 When you are done placing copies of the pattern, simply toggle the "Add pattern" mode off by pressing the `T` key (for "**T**oggle add pattern").

-The following transformations can be by appending a pattern name with a period and a series of transformations, each separated by an underscore:
+The following transformations can be applied to a pattern by appending a pattern name with a period and a series of transformations, each separated by an underscore:
 - `rx`: reflection in x
 - `ry`: reflection in y
 - `r90`: counter-clockwise rotation by 90°